 Holiday season is in full swing in NYC, and the festive spirit is palpable!

-The Dyker Heights home are now lit up and ready to be seen!
-The stunning lights and endless decorations have become increasingly more famous over the years.
-Dyker Heights’ impressive light display has been a tradition for more than 30 years and spans three avenues and several streets.
-Get tickets to your own magical walking tour here!
+The Dyker Heights home are lit up and ready to be seen — starting the weekend after Thanksgiving and carrying through to NYE!
+The stunning lights and endless decorations have become increasingly more famous over the years and have been a tradition for more than 30 years, spanning three avenues and several streets.
+Read all about it here.

 Forget the traditional green trees, or the modern ones that are a crisp white—it’s all about the colorful neon trees!
 At Wyckoff’s Tree Farm in Belvedere, New Jersey they sell trees in a rainbow of colors using a technique of latex-based colorants that are specifically created for painting Christmas trees.
 The farm has been selling these colorful trees for several years now, and their uniqueness is certainly a draw.
 Get all the details, here.

 What would the holidays be in NYC without our enchanting holiday markets?
-The Holiday Shops at Winter Village at Bryant Park are a staple, but there are plenty of others (though more are virtual this year):
+The Holiday Shops at Bryant Park’s Winter Village are a staple, but there are plenty of others:

 - The Rink at Brookfield Place, Tribeca

 - Lafrak Center at Lakeside, Prospect Park

 - WWII Veterans Memorial Ice Skating Rink, Staten Island

 Explore a winter wonderland with six immersive installations in search of Santa’s best-kept secret: a vintage speakeasy (shh, don’t tell Mrs. Claus).
 Along the way, you’ll find everything from gingerbread girls and rugged lumberjacks to living snow globes.
 Then, once you stumble into Santa’s speakeasy, you’ll enjoy Christmas cocktails, a live band, and an eye-popping variety show of unique acts, all with a holiday twist!
 Get tickets right here.